 At the end of the inspection

 The officer will inform you of their findings and what further action, if any, they will be taking and what you need to do.
 They will discuss with you the time allowed for complying with the law.
 Generally, you will be given a reasonable period of time to improve standards although some requirements may demand your immediate attention.
 A report of the inspection will be left on site at the time.

 - they may write to you informally asking you to put right any problems they find or with advice

 - when breaches of the law are identified, which must be put right, officers have the power to serve a Hygiene Improvement Notice

 - officers can detain or seize suspect food

 - in serious cases, officers may decide to recommend a prosecution: if the prosecution is successful the Court may impose prohibitions on processes, the use of the premises or equipment, as well as fines and possibly imprisonment

 - if there is an imminent health risk to consumers, officers can serve a Hygiene Emergency Prohibition Notice which immediately forbids the use of the premises or equipment, such a notice must subsequently be confirmed by the Court.

 Food businesses within the Borough have been scored on the Food Standards Agency's National Food Hygiene Rating Scheme.
-These scores are published on the Telford and Wrekin Hygiene Ratings page.
+Visit the Food Standards Agency website to view the published scores.